We're here to help you start investing

 What should I invest in?

-Most of the UK customers who invest with us, choose to invest in funds.
-Funds – like the one shown in the graph – are ready-made baskets of investments that are managed on your behalf.
-They spread your money across a range of investments which can help to spread your risk.
-That’s because if one of the investments held in the fund goes down in value, it could potentially be balanced out by others gaining value.
-You can invest in a fund via a stocks & shares ISA.
+You could choose to invest in a fund also known as a ready-made portfolio – which is an investment that's managed on your behalf.
+A fund spreads your money across a range of investments, which can help to spread your risk.
+That’s because if one of the investments goes down in value, it could potentially be balanced out by others gaining value.

 How much risk should I take?

-Lower risk funds, like the one shown in the graph, aim to achieve a modest and stable return.
-Whereas higher risk funds offer you higher potential rewards with a bumpier ride.
-What’s right for you will depend how you feel about uncertainty – and if you’re not sure, you can get our advice.
-To learn more about risk and return, read is investing worth the risk?
+That depends on how you feel about uncertainty.
+Lower risk funds, like the one shown in the chart aim to achieve a modest but stable return on your investment.
+Whereas, higher risk funds can offer you a higher potential reward with a potentially bumpier ride.
+Not sure what's right for you?
+Take a look at Is investing worth the risk?

 Why invest with HSBC?

 Investing’s not just for the wealthy.
-You can invest with advice from just £50 per month – or with a lump sum of £100 if you choose your own investments
+You can start with just £50 – whether that's with a lump sum or by making regular payments.

 Be part of something bigger